Hayzedid/worksync-B/GMAIL_SETUP_GUIDE.md

 };
 ```

-## 🧪 **Test with iazeez775@gmail.com**
+## 🧪 **Testing (local)**

-Once configured, the system will:
+Once configured locally, the system will:
-1. ✅ Send real welcome emails to new subscribers
+1. ✅ Send welcome emails to test addresses you control
-2. ✅ Deliver emails to iazeez775@gmail.com
+2. ✅ Deliver emails to those addresses (check your inbox)
 3. ✅ Track email delivery and statistics
 4. ✅ Handle unsubscribe requests